-s God an essential partner in my marriage? 🖏 o I pray to be a better spouse, or do I pray for God to 'fix' When the second second o I pray for my spouse's fulfilment, placing his/her needs & and intentions before God's throne?

-o I let God influence my decisions in relation to my marriage and family or do I make my decisions in isolation?

-o I turn to God in both good times and bad, thanking him for the blessings and calling for God's grace in difficulties?

-o I seek God's grace to live my vows faithfully, seeking When a the two set of two respect for my spouse?

-o I trust God to be the Lord of my marriage, directing wit, forming it in his image?
+- s God an essential partner in my marriage? - o I pray to be a better spouse, or do I pray for God to 'fix' my difficult spouse? - o I pray for my spouse's fulfilment, placing his/her needs and intentions before God's throne? - o I let God influence my decisions in relation to my marriage and family or do I make my decisions in isolation? - o I turn to God in both good times and bad, thanking him for the blessings and calling for God's grace in difficulties? - o I seek God's grace to live my vows faithfully, seeking to avoid anything that would undermine my affection and respect for my spouse? - o I trust God to be the Lord of my marriage, directing it, forming it in his image?
 Or do I seek to conform my marriage to my image, my expectations?